-Women and Femme Gatherings and Retreat:
+Women's Gatherings and Retreat:

-These gatherings are intended for women and femme to connect with each other in a safe, private space and step out of everyday responsibility to consciously partake in self-care, introspection, and spiritual awareness.
+These gatherings are intended for women to connect with each other in a safe, private space and step out of everyday responsibility to consciously partake in self-care, introspection, and spiritual awareness.
 The New Moon circle attendance is by registration only, with registration opportunities opening twice a year at the spring and autumn equinox The Full Moon circles are open drop-in circles and do not require registration.
 The retreat also requires advanced registration.

 Because of the nature of these events and our limited facilities, we can no longer accommodate children at these events and on-site childcare will not be available.
 If a lack of childcare is preventing you from attending the event, please contact us and we will try to connect you with someone.